 For the “Spend” part of the piggy bank, help your child set a goal.
 Daily count the money that has been saved, help the child see their progress towards the goal, and make any needed adjustments.
 Adjustments might include changing the goal to something they want more or deciding to save for longer to be able to buy something more expensive.
 Many valuable lessons can be learned here, including patience and flexibility.

 For kids eight and up, many board games teach money sense.
 From managing your allowance to balancing wants vs. needs, and even paying taxes, these board games can make a fun activity for the whole family.
-Search—Managing My Allowance on Amazon; about $25.
+Check out Managing My Allowance on Amazon; about $25.

 Include your child in your real-life financial decisions.
 Building on some of the concepts in the above games, you can include your child in those decisions when, for example, they are shopping with you.
 First, talk through your thought process on some purchases.
 Eventually, tell your child what you need and let your child choose between two options in the grocery store, then talk through their reasoning.
 Did they choose a larger size or smaller sized product?
 Did they choose the more expensive option?
 Bigger and cheaper aren't always better choices; the thought process is what is essential.